Paraaa/my-configuration/README.md

 # my-configuration

-This is my configuration for vs-code and the windows terminal
+This is my configuration for my windows terminal